theapplegates/gustavosalvini-astro-blog/src/data/blog/engineering/my-2025-tech-stack-tools-i-use.md

 Technology evolves fast.
 Staying ahead means constantly learning, experimenting, and adjusting the tools you rely on.

 Here's a snapshot of my **current 2025 tech stack** — the technologies I use daily to build web applications, design scalable architectures, and integrate AI into real-world solutions.

+**This list is dynamic, it might evolve during the year**, but I wanted to share it as a reference for anyone interested in modern web development and AI integration.

 ---